AppDaemon/appdaemon/API.md

 ##### time

-A Python `time` object that specifies when the initial callback will occur.
+A Python `datetime` object that specifies when the initial callback will occur.

 ##### repeat